Strategic communication is vital for the 10 Year Health Plan

 Today, the national corporate identity of the NHS brand has endured for 25 years more or less unchanged, a 2017 tightening of usage guidelines aside.[2]
 In a world where corporations undergo rebranding exercises every few years, the NHS logo, like the health service it represents, has held remarkably steadfast and dependable.

 At the time of the national rollout, as is often the case, the investment in communication and branding in the NHS was mistakenly criticised.
 However, the longevity and impact of that brand cannot be underestimated.
 It is a testament to the power of simple, powerful strategic communication in healthcare.
+See our work.

 We’ve asked some well-known experts and members of the public their thoughts on the brand, why they think it’s endured and what they think the future holds.
 Take a look.